erin hart

 Since Erin is often accompanied by her husband, accordion player Paddy O'Brien, we thought it might be a good idea to put Paddy's biography here on the website too...

-Look for Erin singing a song called "The Wounded Hussar" on Paddy's solo recording, "Stranger at the Gate."
+Look for tracks of Erin singing on Paddy's recordings, "Stranger at the Gate" and "The Sailor's Cravat."

 top